hwanglab/Yonsei_gastric_cancer_32genes/README.md

 - It might take few minutes due to the bootstrapping steps (where NMF runs 1000 times)

 script_riskscore_prediction.m
-- KM curves for overall survival stratified by risk group in ACRG + MD Anderson + TCGA combined dataset (please see Figure 2-C)
+- Risk score prediction results for the ACRG + MD Anderson + TCGA combined dataset (the prediction results are used to generate Figure 2-C)
 - It might take less than a minutes

 script_5Fu_comparison.R